craig-davis/craig-davis.github.io/_posts/2023-10-14-Easy-self-rising-flour-biscuits.markdown

 1. Use two knives to further [cut the butter][butter].
 You'll use the knives against each other to make the butter bits a little smaller.
 This is a bit like making pie dough.
 1. Add the milk
 1. Continue cutting in the butter until the dough is starting to look more uniform.
 1. With your hands, gather the dough into a ball and briefly kneed it until the dough comes together.
-If you are in a very dy climate, you may need to add an additional two to four tablespoons of milk.
+If you are in a very dry climate, you may need to add an additional two to four tablespoons of milk.
 1. Roll it with a rolling pin to about 1/2" thick.
 1. Cut the dough into quarters and stack them on top of each other.
 1. Roll again to 1/2" again, dusting with flour as needed to prevent the dough from sticking to your surface.